 Many users of Verizon FiOS have difficulty printing and backing up over the network (WiFi or wired) from their Macs.
 It seems that Verizon FiOS’s default configuration can interfere with Bonjour, Apple’s autodiscovery protocol.
 This causes weird problems because sometimes printing and backing up will work and sometimes it won’t.
 So it just feels like there are gremlins in the system.
 This is such an inconsistent problem that I have taken to disabling this feature on all my clients’ routers whether they say they are having trouble or not.

 The hardest part of changing this setting is getting into your FiOS router.
 Each setup is a little different.
 You may need to get the help of someone more knowledgable than yourself or get Verizon on the phone.
-These instructions are for the current Verizon FiOS Quantum Gateway router that looks like the photo below, but the instructions will be similar on older FiOS routers.
+These instructions are for the current Verizon FiOS Quantum Gateway router that looks like the photo above, but the instructions will be similar on older FiOS routers.

 - Connect to your router using a web browser.
 Unless you have changed the default IP address you can get to it at http://192.168.1.1